 But a sometimes overlooked factor is: discretion.

 In the event that controversial subjects come up, first and foremost, be cautious.
 What am I talking about?
-For example: abortion, politics, bullfight, civil liberties.
+Well, for example: abortion, politics, bullfight, civil liberties.

 Some time ago, controversial topics were unheard of; nowadays, not anymore.

 Q: I’m married with a Spanish speaker from Madrid, we talk daily, how can I go from here to be ready for the exam?

 A: Hmmm, I’d have to meddle into your relationship to answer, and I don’t want that.
 But let’s lay down some universal principles.